 My practice incorporates a combination of fieldwork (primarily engaging communities and/or the natural environment) and research that informs the production of work standing between mythopoeic narrative and allegory, sourcing material from individual testimony to the natural world, building new contemporary fables that are as fluid and mercurial as the world that informs them.

-My artistic practice has supported me via many forms from acting as a ‘graphic medicine’ to maintain my mental health through critical life events to enabling me to work internationally with amazing communities and hard to reach audiences such as the Kukama indigenous community in the Peruvian Amazon to ex-offenders and see stunning natural environments like the jungles of Sierra Leone.
+My artistic practice has supported me via many forms from acting as a ‘graphic medicine’ to maintain my mental health through critical life events to enabling me to work internationally with amazing communities and hard to reach audiences such as the Kukama indigenous community in the Peruvian Amazon to ex-offenders and women exiting prostitution and substance misuse, to seeing stunning natural environments like the jungles of Sierra Leone.
 I want to share my stories and receive the stories of others with care and this essentially reflects my practice and approach to continuous personal and professional development, deepening the contribution to community and environment.

 E. email@example.com E. firstname.lastname@example.org M. 07909 145 741 Instagram. chrisllena